-Clearly, the platform has seen massive growth and hasn’t had time to grow their support systems with it.
+The platform has seen massive growth and hasn’t had time to grow its support systems with it.

-Instead, they have built their own forum and private community directly inside the platform, allowing for topics to be created and other functionalities…
+Instead, they have built their own forum and private community directly inside the platform, allowing for questions and answers natively in Teachable.

-It’s too early to say if this decision will improve the support and community interaction, but this bold move is to closely look at.
+It is too early to say if this decision will improve the support and community interaction, but this bold move is one to look closer at.

 Community & Support Rating:

-There is good reason why Teachable is one of the most used platform: it's easy to just do what you came for - setting up and delivering an online course.
+There is a good reason why Teachable is one of the most used platforms: it is easy to do just what you came for - setting up and delivering an online course.

-But some user might feel frustrated with the support or the lack of customization to make their courses look even better!
+But some users might feel frustrated with the support or the lack of customization to make their courses look even better.
 I guess you just need to know what you're looking for.

 Both have pros and cons.
 Udemy gives you more reach through its marketplace but Teachable gives you more control.